Auto-subscribe user groups for notifications

 Because of the complexity involved, Edit Flow doesn’t offer auto-subscription functionality through the admin.
 As of v0.7 it’s something you can easily do with a little bit of code.

 First, read the introduction to extending Edit Flow.
 Once you’ve done so, you can modify the code snippet below to work for your needs.
 Think of this as a mini-framework for doing whatever you want to do at the action.
-The snippet below follows user groups for the specified status, but you could also have it unfollow other user groups, or define different statuses for each action to occur.
+The snippet below shows you how you can follow a user group based on a specific status, and also how you can automatically follow all user groups that the post author is a part of.

 * Auto-subscribe or unsubscribe an Edit Flow user group when a post changes status